About MARS (Mount Arrowsmith Rhododendron Society)

 Who Are We?

-The Mount Arrowsmith Rhododendron Society (MARS) is a chapter of the American Rhododendron Society (ARS), an international organization of rhododendron enthusiasts.
+Founded in 1989, the Mount Arrowsmith Rhododendron Society (MARS) is a chapter of the American Rhododendron Society (ARS), an international organization of rhododendron enthusiasts.
 Our Society introduces members and the public to rhododendrons through meetings, garden tours, and flower shows; and provides opportunities for members to socialize with other gardeners and meet new people with similar interests.

 Meetings And Social Activities